akshat5015/ai-agent/README.md

 # AI Agent Prototype: Audio & Video Summarizer

-[cite_start]This is a submission for the AI Agent Prototype internship assignment[cite: 2, 31].
+This is a submission for the AI Agent Prototype internship assignment.

 - **Name:** Akshat  Gupta
 - **University:** IIT Roorkee